jerboa88/Short-End/README.md

 > I've marked this project as [UNMAINTAINED](https://unmaintained.tech/) because it hasn't seen an update in a while.
 You can still fork/download/use this project at your own risk, but I won't be able to provide support or updates.

 > [!WARNING]
-> This is an experimental or POC project.
+> This is currently an experimental project or proof-of-concept.
 It may contain bugs or incomplete features, and is not intended for production use.
 Breaking changes may be made at any time.
 Consider more stable alternatives for critical applications.

 ## About
 This is an experimental URL shortener using client-side redirects.
 If you want a simple link shortener for personal use but don't have your own server for setting up HTTP redirects, you may find this interesting.